 Hunt down street art in Wynwood

 Hop into a taxi or an Uber for a trip across Biscayne Bay to Wynwood.
-The Wynwood neighbourhood is one of the coolest places to visit in Miami for locals & travellers alike.
+The Wynwood neighborhood is one of the coolest places to visit in Miami for locals & travelers alike.

 Wynwood is most famed for its collection of interesting street art.
-In the centre of the district, you’ll find its main attraction, the Wynwood Walls.
-This open-air outdoor art museum showcases wall murals and graffitti on over 80,000 square feet of walls.
+In the center of the district, you’ll find its main attraction, the Wynwood Walls.
+This open-air outdoor art museum showcases wall murals and graffiti on over 80,000 square feet of walls.
 The artwork at Wynwood Walls was created by over 50 artists from 16 different countries.